 Sec.
-201. State Spending and State Payments to Local Units of Government
+201. State Spending and State Appropriations Paid to Local Units

-Lists amount of state spending from state sources and amount of state spending from state sources to be paid to local units of government.
+Lists amount of total state spending from state sources and amount of state spending from state sources to be paid to local units of government.

 Sec.
-202. Appropriations Subject to the Management and Budget Act and Transfer Authority
+202. Appropriations Subject to Management and Budget Act

-Subjects appropriations to Management and Budget Act, 1984 PA 431; specifies appropriations transfer process for entities in judicial branch.
+Subjects all appropriations to the Management and Budget Act, 1984 PA 431.